gomorpheus/morpheus-docs/infrastructure/groups/groups.rst

 User Access
 -----------

 ..
-IMPORTANT:: User access to Groups is determined by their user Role(s).
-Group access for Roles can be configured in the Group Access section of a Roles Settings.
+IMPORTANT:: User access to Groups is determined by their Role(s).
+Group access for Roles can be configured in the Group Access section of a Role's Settings.